-Because when we know each other, we fight for each other.
-We fight like Shiphrah and Puah, who could no more kill an Israelite baby than they could an Egyptian baby.
+Because when we know each other, we care about each other.
+And when we care about each other, we stand up for each other.
+We stand up like Shiphrah and Puah, who could no more kill an Israelite baby than they could an Egyptian baby.
 Unlike Pharaoh, they knew Joseph.
 They knew the women and children of Israel.
 They had held them in their arms.
 They had breathed and labored with them.
 They had wept over their deaths.
 And they had rejoiced at the first sound of life-no different from an Egyptian.